-High quality first teaching that is adaptive, differentiated and personalised will meet the individual needs of the majority of children.
+High quality first teaching that is differentiated and personalised will meet the individual needs of the majority of children.
 By this we mean:

-- Lessons are focused and have clear objectives which all learners have the opportunity to work towards: - Balancing the delivery of new content so learners have time to master important concepts; - Pupils are actively involved and engaged with their learning; - There is an appropriate use of questioning, modelling and explaining; - An emphasis is placed on learning through dialogue, with regular opportunities for pupils to talk both individually and in pairs or groups, developing important language skills; - There is an expectation that pupils will take responsibility for their own learning and work with independence: and - Encouragement and genuine praise are used regularly to motivate pupils and celebrate successes; - There is assessment for learning during lessons to inform next steps.
+- Lessons are focused and have clear objectives; - Pupils are involved and engaged with their learning; - There is an appropriate use of questioning, modelling and explaining; - An emphasis is placed on learning through dialogue, with regular opportunities for pupils to talk both individually and in pairs or groups; - There is an expectation that pupils will take responsibility for their own learning and work with independence; and - Encouragement and genuine praise are used regularly to motivate pupils and celebrate successes.

 However, some children will need educational provision that is additional and/or different from this.
 This is termed as special educational provision under Section 21 of the Children and Families Act 2014.
 A child has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A child of compulsory school age has a learning difficulty or disability if he or she: a) has a significantly greater difficulty in learning than the majority of others of the same age; or b) has a disability which prevents or hinders him or her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools (ref.
 Special Educational Needs Code of Practice 2014, updated January 2015, paras xiii-xiv).
 Children will not be regarded as having a learning difficulty solely because they are learning English as an additional language.